In-ovo sexing

 No impact on hatchability

-Fully automated classification within the egg by day 12 of embryonic development.
-Accurately categorizing eggs as female, male, or clear.
+Fully automated, contactless sex classification within the eggs by day 12 of embryonic development.
+Accurately categorizing eggs as female, male or clear.

 Solution pillar hatchery - in-ovo sexing